Browse Designs

 In the second phase the area of the fort was increased from four and a half acres to twenty three acres by the construction of approximately one and a half miles of earthworks making it one of the largest hill forts in south west England.
 The new plan placed the entrances at the north /west ( a double entrance) and the northeast.

-Clovelly Dykes, a concentric multi enclosure plateau hill fort, is situated 'on level ground at about 700ft. above sea level.
-It occupies a nodal point in the hill-system, being on the watershed at the junction of three ridgeways'.
+Clovelly Dykes is of a type classified by historians as a "concentric multi enclosure plateau hill fort".
+It stands on level ground about 700ft. above sea level, occupying a nodal point in the hill-system, situated as it is on the watershed and at the junction of three ridgeways.

-The southern ridgeway approached the southwest corner of the fort, joined with the western ridgeway and paralleled the western embankment and ditch, entering the fort at the north west gate.
+The southern ridgeway approaches the southwest corner of the fort, joining with the western ridgeway and then paralleling the western embankment and ditch, finally entering the fort at the north west gate.

 The north central gateway opened on to "an ancient roadway paved with large square stones" leading to the village of Clovelly.
 The eastern ridgeway entered the fort through the northeastern entrance.